Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage

 \subsubsection{Top-K selection in mixed sample}

 Figure~\ref{fig:dti_topK_mix} shows the miscoverage and average length of prediction intervals when (ii) the focal test units are those whose predicted affinities are among the $K$ highest or lowest in both calibration and test data.
-We see that vanilla CP is over-confident for highest-prediction units, while under-confident for lowest-prediction units.
+We see that vanilla CP is over-confident for highest-prediction units, while under-confident for lowest-prediction units; BY is overly conservative in both cases.
 In contrast, our proposed methods always yield valid coverage.